jayed-islam/sporting-goods-ecommerce-frontend/README.md

 ## Features

 - **Product Categories:** Browse products categorized by sports types such as soccer, basketball, tennis, and more.
+- **Product Highly Filtering:** Browse products categorized by sports types such as soccer, basketball, tennis, and more.
 - **Product Details:** View detailed descriptions, specifications, and images of each product.
-- **Shopping Cart:** Add products to a cart for easy checkout and purchase.
+- **Shopping Cart:** Add products to a cart for easy checkout.
-- **Order Management:** Track orders, manage shipping details, and view order history.
+- **Order Management:** Can create order and update product stock.
-- **Search Functionality:** Search for specific products by name, category, brand, or keyword.
+- **Search Functionality:** Search for specific products by name, category.
 - **Responsive Design:** Optimized for desktop, tablet, and mobile devices for a seamless user experience.

 ## Technology Stack